k8hertweck/blog/content/about.md

 Kate then spent four years as an assistant professor teaching bioinformatics, genomics, plant taxonomy, and scientific communication.
-Kate is currently bioinformatics training manager at [Fred Hutchinson Cancer Research Center](http://fredhutch.org), where they lead and implement [training and community building](http://thecoop.fredhutch.org) to support the data-intensive biomedical research community.
+Although Kate has since transitioned away from teaching formal university courses, they now specialize in training and community building that supports researchers (specifically, biomedical researchers) in adopting reproducible computational methods and other aspects of open science.
 Kate is an instructor and trainer for [The Carpentries](https://carpentries.org) (serving as a leader in community governance from 2016-2019), and is an advisor for [Metadocencia](https://metadocencia.netlify.app).